puregame/CAN-Insight/README.md

 ## Filtering CAN messages to log
 To be implemented, this is supported by the device and software but needs to be thought out and implemented.
 See the roadmap section for more details.

+## Status LEDs
+The CAN Insight device contains 3 status leds.

+1. Green LED indicates power is on the unit.
+2. Orange LED on the daughter board flashes at 5hz to indicate program is running.
+3. RGB LED indicates program status.

+#### RGB Status
+Orange: System is booting up.
+Red: SD Card not found or read error.
+Green: Acquiring data.
+Blue Flash: Writing data to SD Card.

 ## Setting RTC
 ### On Linux